-The first Indo-German trade agreement was already concluded in March 1955.
+The first Indo-German trade agreement was concluded in March 1955.
 In May 2000, the “Agenda for the Indo-German Partnership in the 21st Century” was signed and laid the foundations for the future.

 Germany, Bavaria and India are efficient and reliable economic partners.
-Indo-Bavarian trade volume amounted to EUR 2.6 billion in 2015.
+Indo-Bavarian trade volume amounted to €3.28 billion, with Exports to India €1.57 bn/ Imports from India €1.54 bn in 2021.
 India is thus the fifth most important Asian trading partner for Bavaria after the People’s Republic of China, the Republic of Korea, Taiwan and Malaysia.
 A glance at the trade balance sheet shows that the number of Bavarian exports to India is higher than Indian imports to Bavaria.

-The bilateral foreign trade volume of Germany and India in 2015 amounted to around EUR 17.3 billion, which equated to the 25th position in the international ranking.
-An analysis of the trade balance sheet reveals that the number of German exports to India is higher with EUR 9.7 billion more than that of imports from India to Germany with EUR 7.6 billion.
+The bilateral foreign trade volume of Germany and India in 2021 amounted to around EUR 23.4 billion, which equated to the 24th position in the international ranking.
+An analysis of the trade balance sheet reveals that the number of German exports to India is higher with EUR 12.5 billion more than that of imports from India to Germany with EUR 10.9 billion.

 The representative office of Bavaria in India will continue to support Indian and Bavarian companies on each other’s respective market.